microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

     )
     ```

+=== "TypeScript"

+    With the Foundry Agent Service and its TypeScript SDK, you define the function schema as part of the code when adding the function to the agent.

+    For example, in the **main.ts** file, the function is defined and registered using `ToolUtility.createFunctionTool`:

+    ```typescript
+    this.functionTools = [
+            {
+                func: this.fetchSalesDataUsingQuery,
+                ...ToolUtility.createFunctionTool({
+                    name: "fetchSalesDataUsingQuery",
+                    description: "This function is used to answer user questions about Contoso sales data by executing SQLite queries against the database.",
+                    parameters: {
+                        type: "object",
+                        properties: {
+                            query: {
+                                type: "string",
+                                description: "The input should be a well-formed SQLite query to extract information based on the user's question.
+The query result will be returned as a JSON object."
+                            }
+                        },
+                        required: ["query"]
+                    }
+                })
+            }
+        ]
+    ```

 ### Dynamic SQL Generation

 When the app starts, it incorporates the database schema and key data into the instructions for the Foundry Agent Service.
 Using this input, the LLM generates SQLite-compatible SQL queries to respond to user requests expressed in natural language.